willowisp01/tp/docs/DeveloperGuide.md

       Expected: Running of application is not affected.

    1. Test case: Stop application.
 Rerun application.<br>
-      Expected: Application starts with an empty person list.
+      Expected: Application starts with an empty `persons` list.

 1. Dealing with missing data files